Vino92babu/Automation-Portfolio/project1-automation/README.md

 ---

-## Day 7 – Calendar & UI Element Validation
+## Calendar & UI Element Validation

 This project validates calendar behavior using **Selenium WebDriver** and **TestNG**, on [SpiceJet](https://www.spicejet.com).